Requires Javascript to run jquery-core script

 People use electricity differently depending on the season, so the TOU price periods are different in the winter than they are in the summer.
 For more information, visit our Time of Use page.

-What are the prices set for Time-of-Use vs. Tiered?
+What are the prices set for Time-of-Use vs. Tiered Vs. Ultra-Low Overnight ?

-The TOU prices set by the OEB are shown in the table below.
-The table also shows the hours to which those prices apply:
+The prices below that are set by the OEB are shown in the graphs below.

 Historical Rates can be found by clicking here.